 This year a new gem, Valkyrie, was developed to enable Samvera repositories to use any combination of backends for metadata and binary storage they would like while still sharing code for front-end components and workflows.
-Currently the library supports storage of metadata in Solr, binary files on disk, in memory, and in Fedora.
+Currently the library supports storage of metadata in Solr, Fedora, In-Memory, and Postgresql as well as storing binary files on disk, in memory, and in Fedora.
 Three community sprints with representatives from seven different Samvera partners were undertaken with the final result being a release of v1.0.0 in early 2018, a full repository running in production using it at Princeton, and another underway at Penn State University.
 Participating partners have had good experiences with implementing the gem in place of ActiveFedora so far, have enjoyed working on the gem itself, and significant community contributions have gone towards using it in an upcoming Hyrax release (3.0).